Improved Certificates for Independence Number in Semirandom Hypergraphs: Introduction

 \begin{definition}[Random $\ell$-Uniform Hypergraph] Let $n,\ell \in \mathbb{N}$ and $p\in [0,1]$.
 The distribution $\cH_0\paren{n,\ell,p}$ defines a random $\ell$-uniform hypergraph on vertex set $V=[n]$ where, for each $\ell$-tuple of distinct vertices $\set{i_1,i_2,\dots,i_{\ell}} \subset V$, the hyperedge $\set{i_1,i_2,\dots,i_{\ell}}$ is included independently at random with probability $p$. \end{definition}

-\begin{definition} [Semirandom Hypergraph Model] Given $n,\ell \in \mathbb{N}$ and $p\in [0,1]$, the distribution $\cH_1(n,\ell,p)$ defines a semirandom $\ell$-uniform hypergraph where an instance is constructed as follows, \begin{enumerate} \item Sample a random $\ell$-uniform hypergraph $H=(V,E)$ where $H \sim \cH_0\paren{n,\ell,p}$. \item A monotone adversary may inspect the hypergraph instance and insert additional edges. \end{enumerate} \end{definition}
+\begin{definition} [Semirandom Hypergraph Model] Given $n,\ell \in \mathbb{N}$ and $p\in [0,1]$, the distribution $\cH_1(n,\ell,p)$ defines a semirandom $\ell$-uniform hypergraph where an instance from the model is constructed as follows: \begin{enumerate} \item Sample a random $\ell$-uniform hypergraph $H=(V,E)$ where $H \sim \cH_0\paren{n,\ell,p}$. \item A monotone adversary may inspect the hypergraph instance and insert additional edges. \end{enumerate} \end{definition}

-\begin{definition}[Refutation Certificate for Hypergraph Independence Number] A refutation algorithm/certificate for independence number of an $\ell$-uniform hypergraph, takes a hypergraph instance $H=(V,E)$ and outputs a number $k \in [0,n]$ such that, \begin{itemize} \item \textbf{Correctness.} The output of the certificate is always a valid bound on true independence number of hypergraph i.e., $k \geq \alpha(H)$ with probability $1$. \item \textbf{Utility.} If $H \sim \cH_1(n,\ell,p)$, the output is a \say{small}value of $k$ w.h.p. (over the draw of $H$). \end{itemize} \end{definition} Our main result shows that for hypergraphs drawn from the semirandom model $\cH_1\paren{n,\ell,p}$, there exists an efficient refutation certificate, that w.h.p. (over draw of $H$) outputs a bound $k$ satisfying $k=\bigO_{\ell}\paren{\sqrt{n}/p^{1/\ell}}$, nearly matching the conjectured optimal polynomial-time scaling (in both $n$ and $p$), across a broad range of hyperedge probability parameter $p$.
+\begin{definition}[Refutation Algorithm for Hypergraph Independence Number] A refutation algorithm/certificate for independence number of an $\ell$-uniform hypergraph, takes a hypergraph instance $H=(V,E)$ and outputs a number $k \in [0,n]$ such that, \begin{itemize} \item \textbf{Correctness.} The output of the certificate is always a valid bound on true independence number of hypergraph i.e., $k \geq \alpha(H)$ with probability $1$. \item \textbf{Utility.} If $H \sim \cH_1(n,\ell,p)$, the output is a \say{small}value of $k$ w.h.p. (over the draw of $H$). \end{itemize} \end{definition} Our main result shows that for hypergraphs drawn from the semirandom model $\cH_1\paren{n,\ell,p}$, there exists an efficient refutation certificate, that w.h.p. (over draw of $H$) outputs a bound $k$ satisfying $k=\bigO_{\ell}\paren{\sqrt{n}/p^{1/\ell}}$, nearly matching the conjectured optimal polynomial-time scaling (in both $n$ and $p$), across a broad range of hyperedge probability parameter $p$.

 \begin{theorem} For an instance of a random hypergraph $H=(V,E)$ generated from the semirandom hypergraph model $\cH_1\paren{n,\ell,p}$, there is an $n^{\bigO\paren{\ell}}$ running time refutation algorithm such that w.h.p., \begin{itemize} \item \textbf{Even Arity Case}: For $\ell=2q$ the algorithm certifies,